janpipek/boadata/README.md

 It's a library, as well as a set of tools.

+Most focus is placed on table-like pandas-based objects.

 Concepts
 --------
 * uri - boadata tries to support odo URIs